 Currying

-Function is a specific kind of function transformation where we translate a single function that accepts multiple arguments into multiple functions that each accept a single argument.
+Function currying is a specific kind of function transformation where we translate a single function that accepts multiple arguments into multiple functions that each accept a single argument.

 This is a "normal" 3-argument function: